Image shared by @ii_sistersrentals

 Unfortunately, air quality both in your home and the outside world is not the greatest these days.
 Pollution from vehicles, factories, and various toxic chemicals gather together to downgrade the air quality, especially if you live in a congested area.

 Even in your home, things like your furniture, the paint on your walls, products that produce off-gas, harsh cleaning products, and more can all impact your air quality.
-When choosing cleaning products it’s important to use eco friendly cleaning products, like our Honest® Clean Vibes Kit.
+When choosing cleaning products it’s important to use eco friendly cleaning products, like our Honest® Clean Vibes Kit, Glass Cleaner and our fragrance-free Disinfectant Sprays.

 Thankfully, opening your house up for a good spring clean is a wonderful way to bring in some fresh––or at least fresher––air and shoo out any old smells and fumes.
 A spring clean is also an ideal time to do any maintenance chores around the house that typically only need to be done once or twice a year.